Why is my Roof Leaking?

 If your attic space is poorly ventilated, moisture can cling to nails that have come through the rafters during your roof installation.
 During cold nights, that moisture can turn into frost on the nail (making it seem like the nail shines) and melt away again the next morning.
 If left unaddressed, this one shiner can cause structural issues for your home and roof, as well as damage to ceilings.

 While periodic attic checks and simple roof inspections can sometimes be enough to stave off severe damage from leaking roofs, when major problems occur, you may need to call for help.
 When that occurs, have your roof inspected by a professional to see what steps you can take.

 Trust Long Roofing with your roofing needs

-Not every roof can be saved by a simple fix, and you may need a full roof replacement.
+Not every roof can be saved by a roof leak repair.
+More often than not, the best solution is actually a full roof replacement.
 Call the experts at Long Roofing at (866) 270-4467 or visit us online to get a quote and learn about our 50-year warranty.
 We build trust and peace of mind into every Long roof.

 Interested in a new Long Roof?

 *Subject to credit approval.
 Interest is billed during the promotional period but all interest is waived if the purchase amount is paid in full within 12 months.
 There are no required minimum monthly payments during the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, equal opportunity lender banks.
 NMLS #1416362